eoinkelly/ember-runloop-handbook/README.md

 the ember solution: run-loop
-go ghrough some detailed examples of event handling w. runloop added demo how to instrument the runloop in your app explain autoruns explain granularity of the api
+go ghrough some detailed examples of event handling w. runloop added demo how to instrument the runloop in your app explain the bandaid that is autoruns explain granularity of the api

-discuss trade-offs of the runloop
+discuss how often runloops happen, how long they last discuss trade-offs of the runloop
     - extra complexity to understand
     + better performance

-discuss some ideas for improving it (and the problems associated with them)?
+discuss some alternative ideas than the runloop that could solve the same problem (and the pros/cons associated with them)?
+    e.g. angular dirty checking
+        ?? react

+the API
+    give a high-level overview, help people mentally categorise it what are the main categories of methods which ones create new runloops
+        which ones assume an existing one
+        which ones perform a runloop cycle synchronously which ones do that at some time in the future

 when do I _need_ to know about runloop API
     1. non ember js - show w. timeline how using vanilla JS outside runloop causes problem in ember

+How is runloop behaviour different in testing?
-    2. testing - explain why auto-run is truned off
+    explain why auto-run is turned off

 How to use the runloop API
     this is well covered in the guide, refer mostly to it